-Cellulose, illustrated in Figure 6 and 7, is a polysaccharide found in plant cell walls.
+Cellulose, illustrated in Figures 6 and 7, is a polysaccharide found in plant cell walls.
 Cellulose forms the fibrous part of the plant cell wall.
 In terms of human diets, cellulose is indigestible, and thus forms an important, easily obtained part of dietary fiber.
-As compared to starch and glycogen, which are each made up of mixtures of ‘a’ and ‘b’- glucoses, cellulose (and the animal structural polysaccharide chitin) are made up of only b-glucose.
+As compared to starch and glycogen, which are each made up of mixtures of ‘a’ and ‘b’- glucose, cellulose (and the animal structural polysaccharide chitin) are made up of only b-glucose.

-The three-dimensional structure of these polysaccharides is thus constrained into straight microfibrils by the uniform nature of the glucose molecules, which resist the actions of enzymes (such as amylase) that breakdown storage polysaccharides (such a starch).
+The three-dimensional structure of these polysaccharides is thus constrained into straight microfibrils by the uniform nature of the glucose molecules, which resist the actions of enzymes (such as amylase) that break down storage polysaccharides (such a starch).